troger/nuxeo-intellij/README.md

 To make the hot reload work, you need to deploy the `sdk` Nuxeo template:

 * Edit the file `NUXEO_HOME/bin/nuxeo.conf`
 * Find the line setting the `nuxeo.templates` and add the `sdk` template.
-For a default installation you will end up with:
+For a default installation you will end up with `nuxeo.templates=default,sdk`

-    …
-    nuxeo.templates=default,sdk
-    …

 * Launch Nuxeo

 #### Configure the modules